TcheandjieuLab/CC4D_sex_stratified_analysis_plan/README.md

 XWAS (https://github.com/KeinanLab/xwas-3.0)

 ## Contact:
-If you have any question or concern please contact any of the following: Catherine Tcheanjieu: Catherine.tcheandjieu@gladstone.ucsf.edu, Silke Szymczak: silke.szymczak@uni-luebeck.de;
-Inke R. König: inke.koenig@imbs.uni‐luebeck.de; Stravoula Kanoni s.kanoni@qmul.ac.uk
+If you have any question or concern please contact any of the following: Catherine Tcheanjieu: Catherine.tcheandjieu@gladstone.ucsf.edu, Silke Szymczak: silke.szymczak@uni-luebeck.de; Stravoula Kanoni s.kanoni@qmul.ac.uk